Entropy (board game): Rules

 The gameboard is a square grid of 7×7 cells.
 A game consists of two rounds.
 Each round starts with the board empty, and a bag containing 49 chips in seven colours.

 The first player to move (Chaos) draws coloured chips at random from the bag and places each one on the board in an empty cell.
-For each chip that is placed, the second player (Order) may slide any chip horizontally or vertically any distance through empty cells, to rest in a currently empty cell.
+For each chip that is placed, the second player (Order) may slide any chip horizontally or vertically any distance through empty cells, to rest in a currently empty cell, without jumping over any other chips already on the board.
 When the board becomes full, the round is finished.
 Order scores 1 point for each chip in any palindromic pattern of chip colours (e.g. red–green–blue–green–red scores 3 + 5 = 8 points; red–red–red scores 2 + 2 + 3 = 7 points) occurring either horizontally or vertically.
 The players reverse roles and play a second round.
-The player with the higher score as Order wins the game.
+The player with the higher score as Order wins the game and draws are possible.

 Championships

 The game has been included as one of the events at the annual Mind Sports Olympiad since its inception.
 Demis Hassabis had won this event a record five times until losing in 2007.
-Demis' record was broken in 2021 by David Jameson (Wales) who won his sixth title.
+Demis' record was broken in 2021 by David Jameson (Wales) who won his sixth title, extending the record in 2023.
 The event has also been won by Hassabis's brother George and by other Pentamind champions, David M. Pearce, Alain Dekker, Paco Garcia de la Banda and Andres Kuusk.